SujitYadav246/Web-Development/README.md

 # Web-Development
 The purpose of this application is to share the photos and video of the user to a wide audience.
 And the audience can watch the things posted.
+It would list all the post of other users.
+The users will have the facility of logging and signing up into their personal accounts.
+Then the users after logging into their accounts will have the both options of either posting their work or watching other user’s post.
+The page will be developed with all the modern Full Stack technologies.
+It would be made fully responsive to render across all the different devices.
+It would also be scalable for future integration and development with production level servers and technologies.